 Q: Where do you get your fish?

 A: We run two boats (F/V Njord, piloted by Pete Knutson, and F/V Loki, piloted by Jonah Knutson) and direct market the catch from them.
-For the 2015 season, we are working directly with seven boats (including the Loki and Njord) to meet our nation-wide demand for high-quality wild salmon.
-All of the fishermen we work with have a strong personal relationship with our family and are paid a premium to handle their fish beyond the industry standard.
+When we need to source additional fish to meet our nation-wide demand for high-quality wild salmon, we work with 4 different partner boats.
+All of the fishermen we work with have a strong personal relationship with our family going back decades and are paid a premium to handle their fish beyond the industry standard.
 They fish the same areas of Southeast Alaska and Puget Sound as we do, gillnetting for salmon and following our exacting handling and icing procedures.
 This includes bleeding, dressing and immersing the salmon in refrigerated seawater holds, and offloading directly to our trucks for processing and distribution.

 Q: Do you freeze the fish on-board?

 A: No. We dress the fish (clean the innards and blood line) immediately out of the water, and then the fish are chilled to 29 degrees in our refrigerated seawater holds (it’s not freezing because it’s salt water).
-The fish are then hand loaded and layer-iced in insulated totes and transported to Bellingham Cold Storage where they are flash-frozen.
+The fish are then either flash-frozen in our facility in Coffman Cove or hand loaded and layer-iced in insulated totes and transported to Bellingham Cold Storage where they are flash-frozen.

 Q: How do you get your fish from Alaska to Seattle?